Skip to content

 General blog image

-In years past, sysadmins could make changes to the local Administrator account in audit mode and run a Sysprep command with the “CopyProfile” option enabled; those changes would be copied into the default user account.
-These customizations would replicate across new user accounts that logged in to that computer.
-If this was a reference VM and captured for imaging purposes, the customized default profile would be distributed to all endpoints and applied to all users who log in to those endpoints.
+In earlier versions of Windows, sysadmins could make changes to the local Administrator account in audit mode and run a Sysprep command with the “CopyProfile” option enabled.
+These changes were then copied into the default user account, and the customized default profile would be replicated across new user accounts that log in to the target computer.
+On a reference virtual machine, the customized default user profile would be captured with the master image, distributed to target endpoints, and applied to all users who log in to those machines.

 Need to migrate to Windows 11?